 On the other hand, proprietary eCommerce platforms usually force you to work with specific website builders because it’s a platform that builder created.
 Exceptions to this are eCommerce platforms that are marketed as SaaS.
 Usually these platforms work with approved developers familiar with the platform.
 Miva is an example of this approach.

-Questions to ask: User experience
+Questions to ask an auto parts website builder: User experience

 First off, you should know what the user experience (UX) will be for any new auto parts eCommerce website.